PowerDNS/pdns/docs/lua-records/functions.rst

   - ``backupSelector``: used to pick the address(es) from all addresses if all addresses are down.
 Choices include 'pickclosest', 'random', 'hashed', 'all' (default 'random').
   - ``source``: Source address to check from
   - ``timeout``: Maximum time in seconds that you allow the check to take (default 2)
+  - ``interval``: Time interval between two checks, in seconds.
+Defaults to :ref:`setting-lua-health-checks-interval` if not specified.
+  - ``minimumFailures``: The number of unsuccessful checks in a row required to mark the address as down.
+Defaults to 1 if not specified, i.e. report as down on the first unsuccessful check.

 .. function:: ifurlup(url, addresses[, options])